github-education-resources/Student-Developer-Pack-Current-Partners-FAQ/SDP-tenth-birthday-terms-and-conditions.md

 - The prize draw is void in countries where such promotions are prohibited by law.
 This includes, but is not limited to, the following countries:
   - Belgium
   - Poland
+  - Sweden
+  - Cuba
   - Malaysia
   - Brunei
   - Bangladesh
-  - Italy
-  - Any other country where local laws prohibit free entry random prize draws
+  - Any other country where local laws prohibit free entry random prize draws.

 3. Entry Period